richardortiz84/jquery-slider/README.md

   paginationType        String declaring type of pagination to display
                         numbers  - Will display numbers, 1 of 12
-                        ellipsis - Will display circlular dots ellipsisDisplay       String declaring how to display ellipsis pagination indicators default  - Will display one dot per slide fixed - Will display 3 dots, left indicating first slide, right indicating last slide, center indicating all others in between
+                        ellipsis - Will display circlular dots
+                        scrollbar - Will display a scrollbar ellipsisDisplay       String declaring how to display ellipsis pagination indicators default  - Will display one dot per slide fixed - Will display 3 dots, left indicating first slide, right indicating last slide, center indicating all others in between scrollWithBarOnly     Boolean to restrict scroll bar movement only when the scrollbar is being moved (this does not restrict slide movement by sliding) scrollBarFade         Boolean that will fade out the scrollbar when not in use
 ```